 A couple of days ago, one of my students asked me the question I picked as the header for this post.
 A short explanation how we got there: I usually sing very little to my students – I demonstrate techniques, but I don’t indulge myself in singing FOR them.
 I had teachers like that myself, and I found it horrendous – not because they weren’t amazing singers (they truly were), but because that’s not what a singing lesson is about, and it’s also not what the student pays for.
 A singing lesson is about the student, trying to solve their vocal problems and helping them along on their journey to become artists – not about the teacher who needs a pat on the back for how amazing they are.
 So despite trying not to sing too much – every so often, I have to sing excerpts of songs to make intentions clear, especially when I work on performance and interpretive issues.
 After I’d finished, the student said: “You have such a great voice, I would pay to hear you sing – why don’t you perform more often?”
 Uh oh…

-I performed for the best of 10 years, so I am not one of the coaches who went into teaching straightaway without any performance experience, and I believe it is important to be able to advise my students on this part of the business as well (or even just on performing as such if they don’t aspire to be professional singers).
+I performed for well over a decade, so I am not one of the coaches who went into teaching straightaway without any performance experience, and I believe it is important to be able to advise my students on this part of the business as well (or even just on performing as such if they don’t aspire to be professional singers).
 I always loved performing for sharing music with others – but I hated being in the centre of attention.
 I hated it as a child, and I still hate it today.
 You obviously learn coping strategies, so the stage-fright I suffered from as young performer was not really an issue later on, and playing roles certainly helped.

 When I moved to Scotland from Germany over 6 years ago, it was decision-time: Focus on performance, or focus on teaching?
 I did the latter, for a variety of reasons I don’t want to bore you with, but most of all because I simply love teaching more than performing.
 I would be lying if I said that I don’t have these little selfish moments as a coach: You see your students grow into good, sometimes great, singers and artists, and you are proud to have had a part in this development.
 Mostly though, it is about a genuine love for teaching, and passing on knowledge.